 In addition to our chapter system focusing on local, grassroots community programs, Royal Neighbors of America also sponsors a variety of philanthropic programs to help both members and/or the general public.

 *Member benefits are provided at the discretion of Royal Neighbors of America and are not available in all states.
-They are not part of any insurance or annuity contract and are not guaranteed.
+Member benefits are not part of any insurance or annuity contract and are not guaranteed.
 Insurance or annuity products should not be purchased for eligibility or maintenance of nonguaranteed membership benefits.
 These products should only be purchased if they meet the financial needs of the applicant.

 Royal Neighbors’ signature program, Nation of Neighbors, provides financial assistance to individuals who have a plan to start or expand a business or an organization/group that helps women and girls in their community.
 Examples of past grant winners’ initiatives include: Opening a furniture refinishing business to help provide jobs for women in transition; providing support to publish a teen magazine focused on empowering young women; and launching an organization that brings female leaders together to mentor young women.

-In 2016, $100,000 in grant money was distributed through the Nation of Neighbors Program and more than $1.7 million has been awarded to grant recipients since the program began in 2007.
+Through the Nation of Neighbors Program nearly $2 million has been awarded to grant recipients since the program began in 2007.
 Nation of Neighbors recipients must be nominated by a Royal Neighbors member, but nominees do not have to be a member to receive the grant.

 Here’s an exciting way to create positive change where you live.
 The Difference Maker Fund is a program offering Royal Neighbors members $200 in seed money to support a community project that aligns with Royal Neighbors’ mission.
 The focus is to improve the community and cover at least one of the following purposes: